 Appropriately Uses Anti-Anxiety Medication

-This indicates the percent of long-term patients which are prescribed antianxiety drugs.
-These medications are typically used to treat residents experiencing anxiety or depression.
+This metric is a measure of the percentage of long-term patients who are administered antianxiety medication.
+These drugs are typically used to treat residents suffering from anxiety and depression.

 Managing Depression Among Residents

-This is a measure of the percent of long-term care patients who are exhibiting symptoms of depression.
-Many believe that this is a reliable measure of quality of care.
+This metric is a measure of the percentage of long-term care patients who are exhibiting depressive symptoms.
+Many believe that this is a reliable measure of quality of life.

 Appropriate Vaccine Usage

-This is the percentage of residents who were administered the pneumonia and flu vaccines.
-High vaccination rates should be the norm at this point.
+This indicates the percentage of residents that received the pneumonia and flu vaccines.
+Higher vaccination rates should be demanded by residents.

 Residents Maintain Autonomy

-In College Park Healthcare Center, 17.3% Percentage of Patients
+In College Park Healthcare Center, 21.6% of Patients

 Ability to Keep Residents Mobile

-In College Park Healthcare Center, 23.05% Percentage of Residents
+In College Park Healthcare Center, 27% of Residents

-This tells you the percentage of residents who remained mobile levels over time.
-Retaining mobility is often a great sign for residents' health.
+This is the percentage of residents who were able to retain mobility over time.
+Preserving mobility can be a great sign for residents' well-being.

-This tells you the number of hospitalizations per 1,000 days of patient care.
-There is typically a correlation between keeping patients out of the hospital and the quality of care.
+This indicates the number of times residents are hospitalized per 1,000 days of patient care.
+There is usually a correlation between avoiding hospitalizations and the quality of care.

 Short-term Care: Rehospitalizations

-In College Park Healthcare Center, 23.05 Percentage of Residents Rehospitalized
+In College Park Healthcare Center, 27% of Residents Rehospitalized

 Short-term Care: ER Visits

-In College Park Healthcare Center, 11.54 Percentage of Patients
+In College Park Healthcare Center, 3.24% of Patients

 Scores for Atlanta, GA